bedaisynic/to-do-list/README.md

 ## How to use the email template

 This basic template is designed for HeadSpin standard email.
-It consists of the head, header, body and footer.
-To create your email, you can just simply link the head, header and footer into your template, and replace the body by your content.
+It consists of the head, header, body, and footer.
+To create your email, you can simply link the head, header, and footer into your template and replace the body with your content.

 The template can be used like this: